 Now, as far as the plug-ins go, on the front, you’ve got USB plugins.
 These are your standard options, again, you can look at the 100 Watts of some of the old dinosaur types of plugins on the back.
-You’ve got solar and AC input along with the fuse, if you trip it out.
+You’ve got solar and AC input along with the fuse if you trip it out.
 Below that, you have your AC plug-ins which can support up to 1,800 watts of output.

-Like I mentioned a moment ago, below that, you have your 12 volts plug-ins that are rather output for your 8-millimeters and then your standard cigarette adapter, and of course, this is your output on both sides.
+As I mentioned a moment ago, below that, you have your 12 volts plug-ins that are rather an output for your 8-millimeters and then your standard cigarette adapter, and of course, this is your output on both sides.
 You have your exhaust fans as this heats up, and you use it or you’re charging it.
 It will warm up and if you’ve ever owned an Ecoflow product, these are all pretty standard interfaces on the front and back.

 2. Solar charging